lucylow/Microaggression_bingo/README.md

   * Disabilities

 * **Intersectionality**
- * Dangers of a one sided story
+ * Dangers of One Sided Story
+ * Echo Chambers

 ---